 Vyšehrad Beer Garden

-And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden worth checking out.
+And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden in Prague worth checking out.

-If you’re fortunate enough to visit Prague during one of the many beer festivals offered throughout the year, THIS is your best opportunity to sample a myriad of options!
+Festivals in Prague vary drastically in theme and are a common occurrence throughout the year.
+If you’re fortunate enough to visit Prague during one of the many beer festivals, like we were, THIS is your best opportunity to sample a myriad of options!
 Light, dark, IPA, amber, lager, pilsner, etc. Try them all… or stick to your favorite(s).

-Again, because we only had a week in Prague, we certainly didn’t visit all of the beer hotspots.
-Please let us know what places we may have missed, so others will know and so we can add them to our agenda for next time.
+We hope you enjoyed our Prague beer guide!
+Again, because we only had a week in Prague, we certainly didn’t visit all of the beer hot spots.
+Did you also know that you can relax in a large pool of beer at a Prague Beer Spa?!
+It’s true!
+Look it up.
+Please let us know what places we may have missed, so others will know and so we can add them to our itinerary for next time.
 Share in the comments section below!

 Check out our quick intro to Prague video!